22-Maya/AuraApp/README.md

 ## Features

 - **Simple Journaling:** Record your thoughts and feelings in a secure, private space.
-- **Sentiment Analysis:** Each entry is automatically analyzed for sentiment (positive, negative, or neutral) using Apple’s advanced Natural Language framework.
+- **Sentiment Analysis:** Each entry is automatically analyzed for sentiment (positive, negative, or balanced) using Apple’s advanced Natural Language framework.
-- **Mood Tracking:** Visualize your mood trends across days, weeks, and months with easy-to-read charts and calendar views.
+- **Mood Tracking:** Visualize your mood trends with an easy to read pie chart
-- **Privacy First:** Your personal data stays safe and secure on your device, with optional iCloud sync for backups.
+- **Privacy First:** Your personal data stays safe and secure on your device.
-- **Reminders:** Gentle notifications keep you on track with your journaling habit.
 - **Intuitive Design:** A clean, minimal interface focused on your experience.

 ## How It Works